Let’s cut to the chase.

 In most cases, the “personal item” is the small piece of luggage that you are entitled to take in addition to your carry on luggage.

-The TSA or the FAA don’t make the rules about personal items, each individual airline sets their own limits.
+The TSA or the FAA don’t make the rules about personal items, each individual airline sets its own limits.
 Sometimes they can be pretty vague about it.

 The table above can be helpful if you are shopping for a bag that you want to use as a personal item with multiple airlines.